-Also, as DevOps continuous to increase in adoption and CI/CD becomes more commonplace, as a test automation engineer, you are going to need to know now to perform test automation within a Continuous Integration (CI) setup.
-Using this open-source tools we’ve written a guide to help you set up and run Cucumber and Selenium on GitLab-CI.
+Also, as DevOps continuous to increase in adoption and CI/CD becomes more commonplace, as a test automation engineer, you are going to need to know how to perform test automation within a Continuous Integration (CI) setup.
+Using these open-source tools we’ve written a guide to help you set up and run Cucumber and Selenium on GitLab-CI.

 Learning how to set up a tech stack or tool to test is one thing, but actually understanding how to test with Cucumber is another.
 Fortunately, as test automation experts and Cucumber fanboys (and girls) we’ve taken the time to explain how to use Cucumber for web testing, testing in the cloud, mobile app test automation, and mobile automation with Calabash.

 Setting up automation tests with Cucumber is a great way to regularly identify defects introduced to the site from both technical and non-technical people. eCommerce sites are more complex and thus require more extensive testing to ensure they are operating properly.
-For this we’ve written another pose which describes using Cucumber for testing of eCommerce web applications.
+For this, we’ve written another post that describes using Cucumber for testing eCommerce web applications.